-These curriculum materials allow students to conduct inquiry-based activities as they explore and apply concepts, leading to a greater understanding.
+These curriculum materials allow students to conduct inquiry-based activities as they explore and apply concepts, leading to a greater STEM understanding.
 Many of the curricula are the result of several years of work by scores of educators with nation-wide field testing and assessment.

-Push Car racing was a popular activity in the early 1900s.
+Push-car racing was a popular activity in the early 1900s.
 Children would be propelled around a track in a home-made car.
-The STEM pushcarts can teach valuable knowledge and skills in Science, Technology, Engineering, and Mathematics (STEM).
+The STEM pushcarts can teach valuable knowledge and skills, as well as communication, teamwork, and problem-solving skills.